microsoftarchive/iot-journey/docs/what-is-an-IoT-solution.md

 - The Device Registry is used by the system to identify devices, and is maintained when devices are provisioned and deprovisioned.
 Some features of the cloud gateway (such as authentication) might need information that is held here.

-- Event Processing handles the stream of event information that arrives from devices in the field.
+- Event Stream Logic handles the stream of event information that arrives from devices in the field.
 It may compromise multiple consumers and is a point of composition in the system.

 - Storage is the repository used by the system for holding event information and device status.
 This repository might compromise several data stores optimized for particular patterns of access and partitioned for scalability and performance.